CSCfi/csc-user-guide/docs/apps/snap.md

 # SNAP

 [SNAP](https://step.esa.int/main/toolboxes/snap/) (Sentinel Application Platform) is a remote sensing toolbox architecture developed by the European Space Agency.
-It includes tools for all common remote sensing satellites.
+It includes tools for all common satellite platforms.

 ## Available

-__SNAP__ is available in Puhti-rhel7 with following versions:
+__SNAP__ is available in Puhti-rhel8 with following versions:

+* 9.0 (without Python interfaces)
 * 8.0 (Singularity container with snappy 8.0.3 and Python 3.6.9)
-* 7.0 (with snappy 6.0 and python 2.7.5)

-### Installed plugins
+### Installed toolboxes

 * Sentinel toolboxes (1,2,3)
-* All Idepix processors (only in 7.0)
 * SMOS toolbox
-* SNAPHU (only in 7.0)
 * Radarsat toolbox
 * PROBA-V toolbox
-* [Sen2Cor](sen2cor.md) (external tool) (only in 7.0)

-You can install more plugins to your user directory from the SNAP Graphical user interface
+You can install more plugins to your own user directory from the SNAP Graphical user interface.

 ## Usage